A provably quasi-polynomial algorithm for the discrete logarithm problem in finite fields of small characteristic: Divisors and discrete logarithm

 We need two quantities to describe the ``complexity'' of a divisor.
 The first one is the \emph{absolute degree} of a divisor, defined as as

 The second quantity is analogous to the degree of the splitting field of a polynomial, but we decide to ``ignore'' trap points.
-Given a divisor $D\in \Div_k(E)$, we denote $D^{\mathrm{noTrap}}$ the part of $D$ that is supported outside the set of trap points, which is also defined over $k$ because the set of trap points is $\Gal(\ol{\F_q}/\F_q)$-invariant.
+Given a divisor $D\in \Div_k(E)$, we denote $D^{\mathrm{noTrap}}$ the part of $D$ that is supported outside the set of trap points, which is also defined over $k$ since the set of trap points is $\Gal(\ol{\F_q}/\F_q)$-invariant.
 We define the \emph{essential degree of $D$ over~$k$} to be the least common multiple of the degrees of the irreducible divisors appearing in $D^\mathrm{noTrap}$.
-In other words, if we denote as $k(D^{\mathrm{noTrap}})$ the minimal algebraic extension $\widetilde k \supset k$ such that the support of $D$ is contained in $E(\widetilde k)$, then
+In other words, if we denote as $k(D^{\mathrm{noTrap}})$ the minimal algebraic extension $\widetilde k \supset k$ such that the support of $D$ is contained in $E(\widetilde k)$, then \begin{eqn} \essdeg_{k} (D):= [k(D^{\mathrm{noTrap}}): k] \,. \end{eqn}

 If $D^\mathrm{noTrap} =0$ we take $\essdeg_{k}(D) = 1$.

 Now consider the discrete logarithm problem in a field having an elliptic presentation $\frakM$.
 First of all, if $q$ is small compared to $\# K$, for example $q \leq (\log K)^{4}$ as in Proposition \ref{propfieldswithpresentation}, and if we are able to compute discrete logarithms in $K^\times / \F_q^\times$ in quasi-polynomial time, then we can also compute discrete logarithms in $K^\times$ in quasi-polynomial time.
 Hence in the rest of the article we are concerned with computing discrete logarithms in $K^\times / \F_q^\times$.